curv3d/curv/Shape.md

 Option 2 seems more Curv-like.
 Only Record, Module and Shape have fields.
 So should they have a more specific superclass than Ref_Value?

-Currently, `shape2d` maps a record value to a shape.
+Currently, `make_shape` maps a record value to a shape.
 From the discussion, it would be more useful to use a module value, and to support module customization on shapes.
 (TODO: Module-based shapes once submodules are implemented.)